c-art/videntity.de/_posts/2007-06-23-metaverse-is-universe-20.md

 tags: []
 comments: []
 ---
-<p>My beloved magazine <em><a href="http://www.technologyreview.com">Technology Review</a> republishes <a href="http://www.technologyreview.com/Infotech/18911/">a printed article about the mixup of second life and google earth</a>.&nbsp; It makes me think about what will be in the future.
-Can we trust the identities in second life? </em></p>
+My beloved magazine <a href="http://www.technologyreview.com">Technology Review</a> republishes <a href="http://www.technologyreview.com/Infotech/18911/">a printed article about the mixup of second life and google earth</a>.
+It makes me think about what will be in the future. *Can we trust the identities in second life?*